 Haringey Law Centre is a charity that opened in 1976 with a mission to make a positive impact to people’s lives – particularly the most vulnerable and socially excluded.

-Haringey Law Centre is a charity providing free and independent specialist legal advice, assistance and representation to people living, working and studying in the London Borough of Haringey and surrounding areas.
+We do this by providing independent legal advice and representation to people living, working and studying in the London Borough of Haringey and surrounding areas.
 We are a member of the Law Centres Network.

-We are grateful to the City of London Solicitors, AB Trust, London Legal Support Trust, Debevoise and Plimpton LLP, The London Legal Support Trust, Northumberland Park Partnership Board, The Big Lottery and Garden Court Chambers and hope to be able to form partnerships with other organisations in order to begin offering more services and eventually restoring the open times of the Law Centre to 5 days a week.
-Please do contact us if you would be interested in joining the City of London Solicitors, AB Trust, London Legal Support Trust, Debevoise and Plimpton LLP, The London Legal Support Trust, the Northumberland Park Partnership Board, The Big Lottery and Garden Court Chambers in supporting our work.
+Haringey Law Centre is keen to form partnerships with other organisations in order to help provide more services for residents in Haringey and enable us to return to opening the Law Centre 5 days a week.
+Please do get in touch if you would be interested in joining the City of London Solicitors, AB Trust, London Legal Support Trust, Debevoise and Plimpton LLP, The London Legal Support Trust, the Northumberland Park Partnership Board, The Big Lottery , Garden Court Chambers and the People’s Post Code Lottery Trust in supporting our work.